jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   - **enforcement agency** means the New Zealand Police or any body or organisation that has a statutory responsibility for the enforcement of an enactment
   - **expert** means a person who has specialised knowledge or skill based on training, study, or experience
   - **expert evidence** means the evidence of an expert based on the specialised knowledge or skill of that expert and includes evidence given in the form of an opinion
+  - **Family Court proceeding** , in sections 106BA to 106BC, includes a proceeding in the District Court under— (a) section 15 of the Family Court Act 1980; or (b) section 151 of the Oranga Tamariki Act 1989
   - **family violence** has the same meaning as in section 9 of the Family Violence Act 2018
   - **family violence case** —
     (a) means a criminal proceeding in which a person is charged with, or is waiting to be sentenced or otherwise dealt with for, a family violence offence; but
     (b) does not include a sexual case
+  - **family violence evidence** , in sections 106BA to 106BC, in relation to a witness, means evidence— (a) given or to be given by the witness orally in a Family Court proceeding (whether evidence in chief, evidence given in cross-examination, or evidence in re-examination given about matters arising out of evidence given in cross-examination); and
+    (b) of family violence that the witness experienced as a person against whom the family violence was inflicted; and (c) that is not a Police video record—
+      (i) of an interview with the witness; and
+      (ii) made under regulations made under section 201 to be offered by the prosecution as the witness’s evidence in chief in a criminal proceeding under section 106; and
+      (iii) that a Family Court Judge under those regulations orders access to, or disclosure of, for a Family Court proceeding; and
+    (d) that is not the wishes or views of a child or young person ascertained by the court or Judge (at, or apart from, any hearing of any application or proceeding) under any Act or rules of court
   - **family violence offence** means an offence—
     (a) against any enactment (including the Family Violence Act 2018); and (b) involving family violence (as defined in section 9 of that Act)